-Patsy Clairmont wrote a book entitled “God uses cracked pots.”
+Patsy Clairmont, a Christian humorist, wrote a book entitled “God uses cracked pots.”
 And Matthew West has a song called “Broken Things.”
 The truth is, we are all broken, and God delights in using the weak and despised things of this world through which to reveal Himself.

 And I count myself in that group of weak, despised and broken things.

 Though mentally ill, and weak and despised, Jesus has given me the courage to stand up for the weak.
 I have risked losing my job because I wouldn’t make pornography advertisements.
 I knew pornography hurt those who make it and those who use it.
 For a week, or two, different managers at work talked to me trying to scare me, shame me, or bully me into changing my mind.
 I had the chance to share what Jesus is really like to upper management.
 My KCC small group supported and prayed for my wife and me.
 Not only did my mangers not fire me, but true to God’s style, five years later that same company paid me to write ads to draw people to Jesus.